 The Trolls found in Kameo are what most would consider to be "standard" Trolls, to the point of being generic.
 Brutish, violent, fairly dim and always spoiling for a rumble.
 However, there are some sub-species that are encountered along the way, some lethal (Fire Trolls, Ice Trolls and Shadow Trolls) and some not so lethal (small Trolls who hide in metal balls, Trolls that are part plant).
 The "normal" Trolls stand out from the magical folk of the game by having a unique affinity with machines; a trait which forged the foundation of a shaky truce until Thorn (a "cunning Troll") took control of the entire race and began yet another war.

 In Bungie Studio's old Myth series of strategy games, there were the Trow (an alternate spelling of "troll") who were twelve foot tall giants with bodies like stone.
-The Trow are immortal unless killed, and incapable of reproduction (all existing Trow having been created by the god Nyx at the begining of the world according to the Trow's own legends.)
+The Trow are immortal unless killed, and incapable of reproduction (all existing Trow having been created by the god Nyx at the beginning of the world according to the Trow's own legends.)
 They are capable of surviving anything short of dismemberment, and wear belts of skulls about their waists.
 When fighting creatures smaller than they are (which is to say, most creatures) their combat techniques generally involve kicking those creatures across the landscape with messy results.

 Trolls in Castle Crashers are huge-eyed black humanoidish stick-wielding forest creatures possibly made of hair.
 They are produced from the mouth of an insane crying black fuzzy square face with legs called a Big Troll.
 Ostensibly, these are hairballs of the "Giant Troll," a weeping cat-like monster of immense proportions and questionable motivation has hair that resembles its supposed progeny's "fuzzy" make up.
 You can (with a bomb) unlock a "Troll Orb" as one of many circular "animal" spirits.
 It does allows you to slowly regenerate health, so there's that.

 The common "troll", a basically sentient but slow-witted beast which Goblins sometimes use as living battering rams to break fortress doors and cause havoc.
 Description text tells that trolls are "huge humanoid monsters with coarse fur, large tusks and horns."
 Now that shearing has been implemented, they are also goblins' source of wool which combined with their gray fur and black skin may mean they look quite a lot like giant, monstrous, humanoid sheep.
 They also have cyan-coloured blood, for some reason.
+These trolls are slow learners, but over their 800-1000 year lifespans can acquire a skilled trade, leading to butchers/bakers/candlestick makers accompanying a goblin invasion.
+Though they function the same in gameplay, they're about as different as any other sentient race.

 In Puzzle Quest, trolls are large, grayish creatures with the annoying habit of regenerating health, though they are still perfectly killable.
 During a sidequest, however, you are told something that basically amounts to them being able to regenerate even after being eaten, which can be prevented by ingesting poison.